top of page

 How cool were those sets?

-Thriller was known for having episodes where the great proportion of the action took place in just one set.
+Thriller was known for having episodes where much of the action took place in just one set.
 For some people, the plush studio-bound sets didn't pose too much a problem.
 While some viewers may have found this boring and rigid, others thoroughly enjoyed it as they felt as though they were watching a theatre production.
 Furthermore it heightened the feelings of confinement and claustrophobia.
+Plus they were great to look at.
+Some of us even wanted to live in them and are great examples of retro design inspiration!

 Check out part two of our Thriller review.